hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 - Where are the options to edit and delete expense records located?
 How are they visually represented?
 What fields can be edited?

 # T10.
-Integration an account with a bank account
+Bank account integration with an expense account

 1. Verify that integration with BANK1 can be added by clicking "Add new bank integration" on the Bank integration page and successfully authorizing the account.
 1. Verify that integration with BANK2 can be added by clicking "Add new bank integration" on the Bank integration page and successfully authorizing the account.